 Products that contain eggs

-1. By now you probably know- if you want to stop eating eggs, just stop eating eggs.
-But if it's not that easy, here are some options.
-There are tons of vegan egg substitutes out there that can make virtually any egg product.
+1. There are many vegan egg substitutes out there that can make virtually any egg product.
 Now I don't know much about them because I've actually never tried making any but they are out there!

 Follow Your Heart VeganEgg can be used to make scrambled eggs